kennethmiranda/osticket-azure/README.md

 # 🎫 osTicket Help Desk Lab on Microsoft Azure Virtual Machine

-This walkthrough demonstrates how to deploy and configure osTicket—an open-source support ticket system—on a Windows 10 Pro VM in Microsoft Azure, designed for IT Support professionals seeking hands-on experience.
+This project demonstrates how to deploy and configure osTicket—an open-source support ticket system—on a Windows 10 Pro VM in Microsoft Azure, designed for IT Support professionals seeking hands-on experience.

 ---